Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D

 The above kind of exercise can be repeated with {\it all} the fields of our theory.
 We observe that the discrete duality symmetry transformations (48) and (54) are the generalization of our basic discrete duality {\it symmetry} transformations ($B_{\mu\nu} \longrightarrow \mp \,\,(i/2)\,\varepsilon_{\mu \nu \lambda \xi }\, B^{\lambda \xi}, \; \phi_\mu \longrightarrow \pm\, i\, \tilde\phi_\mu,\; \tilde\phi_\mu \longrightarrow \mp\, i\, \phi_\mu $) of the {\it modified} St$\ddot u$ckelberg formalism [cf. Eqs (9), (10)].
 To complete our present discussion, let us focus on a transformation on a {\it fermionic} field $s_d \, \bar C = - \, m\, \bar \beta$.
 Using the strength of the discrete {\it duality} symmetry transformations (54), we obtain the following (with the input: $s_d \longrightarrow s_b$), namely;

-Thus, we are able to obtain the BRST symmetry transformation: $s_b\,C = - \, m\, \beta$ from the co-BRST symmetry transformation $s_d\, \bar C = -\, m\,\bar\beta$ by exploiting the strength of the discrete {\it duality} symmetry transformations (54).
+Thus, we are able to obtain the BRST symmetry transformation: $s_b\,C = - \, m\, \beta$ from the co-BRST symmetry transformation: $s_d\, \bar C = -\, m\,\bar\beta$ by exploiting the strength of the discrete {\it duality} symmetry transformations (54).
 Hence, our observation is true for {\it fermionic} field, too.
-It goes without saying that, repeating the same procedure, we can obtain $s_d\, \bar C = - \, m\, \bar\beta$ from the given BRST symmetry transformation: $s_b\, C = - \,m\, \beta$.
-Thus, the discrete duality symmetry transformations (48) and (54) connect the BRST and co-BRST symmetry transformations for the {\it bosonic} as well as the {\it fermionic} fields.
+It goes without saying that, repeating the same procedure, we can obtain: $s_d\, \bar C = - \, m\, \bar\beta$ from the given BRST symmetry transformation: $s_b\, C = - \,m\, \beta$.
+Thus, the discrete {\it duality} symmetry transformations (48) {\it plus} (54) connect the BRST and co-BRST transformations for the {\it bosonic} as well as the {\it fermionic} fields of our theory.